10 Misconceptions About Fuel Economy

 Another oldie-but-goody.
 Letting your vehicle warm up for long periods in the winter does nothing but benefit you personally.
 It doesn’t save you any fuel; a car gets zero miles to the gallon if sitting still.
 Modern vehicles are designed to be ready to drive within seconds of starting them up.

-Manufacturers have a recommended optimal engine temperature to get the best gas mileage.
-Still, they also recommend you begin driving the vehicle gently and carefully after first starting it up and letting it warm up as you continue your journey.
-They also state that you should not rev the engine or apply any heavy loads until the temperature reaches an acceptable operating range.
+Manufacturers recommend an optimal engine temperature to get the best gas mileage.
+Still, they recommend you begin driving the vehicle gently and carefully after starting it up and letting it warm up as you continue your journey.
+They also state that you should not rev the engine or apply heavy loads until the temperature reaches an acceptable operating range.

 5) Myth: EPA Stickers Guarantee a Vehicle’s Fuel Economy